 Make sure you can drive a standard car before paying for this excursion.
 You will be driving up and down and around hills.
 You must be somewhat proficient or you will end up in the backseat like us.

 The heartbeat of Florence, Santa Maria del Fiore is the most visited site in this beautiful city.
 The cathedral has magnificent interiors and exteriors as well as a beautifully painted dome that will take your breath away!
-You can also climb 463 steps up to see breathtaking views not only on what’s below, but what’s around too – trust us when we say there are no bad angles here!!!
+You can also climb 463 steps up to see breathtaking views not only of what’s below but what’s around too – trust us when we say there are no bad angles here!!!

-I suggest extra for skip the line passes.
+I suggest extra for skip-the-line passes.

 Ponte Vecchio or The Old Bridge

-Well, if you are planning a trip to Florence then I would recommend that Ponte Vecchio be on your itinerary.
+Well, if you are planning a trip to Florence then I would recommend that Ponte Vecchio is on your itinerary.
 This famous arch bridge over the Arno River has an extremely long history going back as far as the 10th century.
 The narrow roads of Ponte Vecchio are lined with quaint little shops, all owned by jewelers.
 The sidewalks are sprinkled with tourists and locals alike, as they wander the charming bridge, looking for that perfect piece or treasure hidden among these centuries-old brick structures.

 Warning: I just want you to know ahead of time the jewelry is expensive.
 It may look like an American flea market setting, but it is NOT flea market prices.

-There’s no doubt that Florence is a city that has it all – from incredible art and architecture, to delicious food, there’s something for everyone.
+There’s no doubt that Florence is a city that has it all – from incredible art and architecture to delicious food, there’s something for everyone.
 By following my top tips, you can be sure to make the most of your time in this beautiful city.
 And if you need help planning or booking your trip, Glam Escapes would be more than happy to assist.
 After all, we are experts in making your travel dreams a reality.
 Click the service tab at the top of the blog to learn more.